vnijs/gitgadget/README.md

 Unless you plan to use `gitgadget` to manage student assignments, use `student` as the `User type`.
 Finally, enter the main directory where you plan to clone code repos (e.g., "C:/Users/me/GitLab")

+If you want to use an SSH key, make sure to click on the `Introduce` button first, restart Rstudio, and then click on the `SSH key` button.
+Copy the key shown in GitGadget to the gitlab.com page that should have opened in your default browser.
+To securely connect to gitlab from your computer you will need to restart Rstudio and use `git clone git@some-private-repo` from a terminal in Rstudio the first time you clone a repo.
+After that, cloning, creating, etc. from GitGadget should work smoothly.
+See the video below for a demonstration.

+<iframe width="806" height="504" src="https://www.youtube.com/embed/FQx_3EDQaXc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> Note: In the video we use a docker container (see https://github.com/radiant-rstats/docker/tree/master/install) but this is not required

 ## Create (GitLab only)

 Enter the path to a local directory to create a repo on GitLab.
 If the local directory does not yet exist it will be created.
 You can also click the `Open` button and navigate to an existing directory.
 If a `Group name` is provided it will be used to place the repo on GitLab.
 This is recommended if you are using `gitgadget` for assignment management.
 If left blank, the GitLab user name will be used as the group.
 A `Prefix` can be added and will default to the value of `git.prefix` in .Renviron (see _Initial settings_ below).
 The prefix can be used to avoid conflicting assignment names across classes (e.g., multiple classes using "assignment1").